aruba/pyclearpass/README.md

 1. Make sure you have the API Service enabled within Services.
 You may use the template to help you do this.
 2. Create a new API Client within the ClearPass Guest Portal
 a. client id = demo,
-b. enabled, Operating Mode =Rest API,
+b. enabled, Operating Mode = Rest API,
 c.
 Operator Profile = Pick one with apporpiate permission level or make a new one,
 d.
-Grant Type = client credentials)
+Grant Type = client credentials
 e.
 Acess Token Lifetime: 8 Hours
 3. Optional but preferred, a valid SSL cerfificate